zjhzlin/MIT-Course-6.0002-Assignments/Assignment PS2/README.md

 2. The manipulation of list in python - pay special attention to whether the list is copied or not
 - append and += are the same: they add the item to the list, without producing a new list.
 - using + adds the two lists and produces a new list.
+3. How to use recursive to implement depth first algo to find the shortest path